MiRe-CZ/gpsF3XTracker-for-Ethos/README.md

 - Change of value is in the Tracker accepted only during status "waiting for start...".
 However value of the source can be changed anytime and the Tracker will accept it when goes again into the status "waiting for start..."!
 - Change of value is announced by voice, be patient as Ethos chains voice messages
 - Last value is stored in the item "Flight correction factor", you can see it in the operation widget
-- After landing configure the item "Flight correction factor management" as empty – in this way you will fix the found best value of the correction factor
+- After landing configure the item "Flight correction factor management" as empty – in this way you will fix the found best value of the correction factor.
+It is expected to use this function only when a new model is configured or its hardware (sensors, receiver) has changed, so the "Flight correction factor management" configuration item is not mandatory and should stay generally empty to avoid unexpected change of the correction factor!

 <a name="Management_of_course_length_difference"></a>
 ## 11. Management of course length difference
 Standard course length for individual event can be permanently changed via configuration and reflected in the related event location item in the Locations.lua.
 For the “Live Position & Direction” event place there is possibility to change its course length in the range <-10, +10> meters during flight without landing.

 For the feature to run you need to set a source for the “Course difference management” configuration item.
-It is suggested to use a free trim configured with Easy mode and Fine step – in such case each trim move will change the course by one meter in positive or negative manner.
+It is suggested to use e.g. a free trim configured with Easy mode and Fine step – in such case each trim move will change the course by one meter in positive or negative manner.
+A Var with range -20%-20% with any suitable source is also good and universal solution.

 Change of the course is possible only when the position is locked with the “Lock GPS Home position switch” – change is confirmed by a voice announcement and indicated on the “Course Difference” row of the “GPS F3X Tracker Setup” widget.

 Notes:
-- course length made by this feature is not considered as permanent and it isn’t recorded
+- course length made by this feature is not considered as permanent and it isn’t recorded.
+If the change in the course length should be set permanently, configure it after landing in the Locations.lua
-- if the source configured for the “Course difference management” item isn’t zero/neutral at a moment of locking with the “Lock GPS Home position switch”, its value is considered and reflected as course length difference
+- if the “Course length difference management” source isn’t zero/neutral at a moment of locking with the “Lock GPS Home position switch”, its value is considered and reflected as course length difference
 - course is longer when value is positive and course is shorter when value is negative.
 Difference is evenly split to both sides of the course, that means for example difference in value of -1 shortens both left and right side of the course by 0.5 m
+- if the “Course length difference management” source changes its value after start of a “Live Position & Direction” event, the event is canceled and it goes into "waiting for start…" status
+- it is expected management of course length will be used only rarely for previously unknown sites or for testing, so the “Course length difference management” configuration item is not mandatory and should stay generally empty to avoid unexpected change of the course length!

+<a name="Management_of_course_direction_difference"></a>
+## 12. Management of course direction difference
+Accuracy of setting the course direction is crucial for correlation between actual position and the course frame (vertical planes at base A and B).
+Any mistake in setting of the course direction means wrong indication in crossing of bases.
+Depending on how far you fly in front from the center point of the course, inaccuracy in indication can be couple of meters even for relative small error in course direction (error 5° means 0.4m inaccuracy 5 meters from the center point, but 2.6m when you fly 30 meters from it).
+Wrong course direction can be identified by a “move” of both bases to the left or right.
+When crossing of both bases is reported to the right of bases, try to decrease the course direction and vice versa.

+Standard course direction for individual event can be permanently changed via configuration and reflected in the related event location item in the Locations.lua.
+For the “Live Position & Direction” event place there is possibility to change its course direction in the range <-10, +10> degrees during flight without landing.

+For the feature to run you need to set a source for the “Course direction difference management” configuration item.
+It is suggested to use e.g. a free trim configured with Easy mode and Fine step – in such case each trim move will change the direction by one degree in positive or negative manner.
+A Var with range -20%-20% with any suitable source is also very good and universal solution.

+Change of the direction is possible only when the position is locked with the “Lock GPS Home position switch” – change is confirmed by a voice announcement and indicated on the “Course Direction” row of the “GPS F3X Tracker Setup” widget.

+How to use this function: Fly near the edge of the slope, observe where the detection occurs, and then fly in the area far from the edge.
+Observe the difference and try to correct if necessary, until you feel you have found the correct course direction.

+Notes:
+- do not use this function without tuning of the Flight correction factor first!
+Otherwise you can face inaccurate position information!
+- course direction made by this feature is not considered as permanent and it isn’t recorded.
+If the change in the course direction should be set permanently, configure it after landing in the Locations.lua
+- if the source configured for the “Course direction difference management” item isn’t zero/neutral at a moment of locking with the “Lock GPS Home position switch”, its value is considered and reflected as course direction difference
-- if the source configured for the “Course difference management” item changes its value during flight of a “Live Position & Direction” event, the event is canceled
+- if the “Course direction difference management” source changes its value after start of a “Live Position & Direction” event, the event is canceled and it goes into "waiting for start…" status
+- it is expected management of course direction will be used only rarely for previously unknown sites or for testing, so the “Course direction difference management” configuration item is not mandatory and should stay generally empty to avoid unexpected change of the course direction!

 <a name="Changelog"></a>
-## 12. Change log
+## 13. Change log
 V1.1:
 - List of locations in the file Locations.lua has been enhanced by item "dif", which modifies default course length (F3F 100m, F3B 150m), positive number: course is longer, negative number: course is shorter
 - Number of visible GPS satellites is available on “GPS F3X Tracker Setup” widget screen (only for SM-Modelbau GPS-Logger 3)